-You can also read: 17 Profitable Blog Niches.
+You can also read 17 Profitable Blog Niches.
 What makes a blog niche successful?

 4. Create a seed keyword list

 These keywords are associated with various topics, and more importantly, the condition that the target audience types in Google search.

 Seed words or focal keywords of a brand or product are much easier to find than you think.

-5. Use good keyword research tools.
+5. Use useful keyword research tools.

-This will provide much more detail and help narrow down in the right direction for your search conditions.
+This will provide much more detail and help narrow down the right direction for your search conditions.
 Lipstick keyword search:

 Enter the keyword seeds in the search field and get a list of alternative keywords, including those containing prepositions and questions.
-Lipstick continues to search:

 6. Search objectives to study.